getsentry/security-socket-firewall/README.md

    # After the certificate is ACTIVE (15–60 min), point the domain at the gateway IP
    terraform output firewall_load_balancer_ip
    ```

+   > `firewall_load_balancer_ip` is read from the live Gateway status and may be empty until the GKE Gateway controller assigns the external address (a few minutes after the first apply).
+If it's blank, re-run after a `terraform refresh`, or read it directly with `kubectl get gateway socket-firewall-gateway -n socket-firewall -o wide`.

 5. Configure `kubectl`.
 The control plane has no public endpoint, so fetch credentials through Connect Gateway rather than the direct endpoint: